 These take a little longer to digest, so it's best not to eat them right before jumping in the pool.
 Eating them too soon before training, and you'll end up with indigestion and nausea.
 Although high fiber foods help prevent heart disease and diabetes, it's best to save these foods like wheat pasta, beans, and broccoli for a meal after you've finished working out and have enough time to digest.

 3. Sugary foods

-Besides the typical culprits of donuts and candy, there's lots of foods that are high in sugar without you even knowing it.
+Besides the typical culprits of donuts and candy, there are lots of foods that are high in sugar without you even knowing it.
 Take a look at labels before popping a breakfast goodie in your mouth, since you might end up crashing from that sugar high in less than an hour.
-Sports drinks, fruit juices, and other food snacks typically have more simple sugar than an athlete needs, so be careful on what you're eating and drinking.
+Sports drinks, fruit juices, and other food snacks typically have more simple sugar than an athlete needs, so be careful about what you're eating and drinking.

 4. Cereals and Granola bars

 These sound healthy, right?
 But these popular snacks sometimes pack more sugar than a candy bar.
 Read labels and make sure to keep sugar content less than 5-10 grams per serving and calorie count about 180 calories.

 Caffeine made the list mainly because it's on the banned list with the NCAA.
 If you are not aware, having over 15 micrograms of caffeine in your urine if you have been tested could put you in some hot water with the NCAA.
 We also do not recommend it to anyone in school because, apart from the lack of studies on kids, it could get you into the wrong training habits once you get in college.